FAQs about STI Testing and Treatment

 Do swabs hurt?

-No, they are taken using a cotton bud and whilst this might be a bit uncomfortable but they are not usually painful.
+No, they are taken using a cotton bud and while this might be a bit uncomfortable they are not usually painful.

 When will I get the results?